 In order to continue eligibility for Federal and State aid, you are expected to make Satisfactory Academic Progress (SAP) toward graduation.
 Federal and State Financial Aid funds will not be disbursed until you have successfully been evaluated for SAP.
-SAP is calculated at the end of each semester (December, May and July) - failure to meet SAP will result in your aid being canceled for the current semester.
+SAP is calculated at the end of each semester (December, May and July) - failure to meet SAP will result in your aid being canceled for the next term of enrollment.
 Additional information regarding SAP is available at the Financial Aid Office or can be found at http://gateway.kctcs.edu/Financial_Aid/Satisfactory_Academic_Progress.aspx

 A student who totally withdraws, ceases to attend classes or receives all failing grades (E, F, W, or Z) will be subject to the Return to Title IV policy.
 Federal Aid will be returned based on last date of attendance.
 A student whose attendance is documented by the instructor past the 60% mark of the semester will not be subject to the Return to Title IV Policy.

 A modular course is any course which is shorter than the regular 15-week semester.
 If you complete a modular course within a semester, then don’t return and/or don’t complete your next module and/or if you don’t complete any or all coursework within any of your modules, you will be subject to the R2T4 policy.

 For questions, you may call us at 1-855-3GO-GCTC (1-855-346-4282)